Skip to Content

 browning tip on a monstera deliciosa leaf

-5. Scorching from too much light
+5. Too much light

 Monstera leaves turning yellow could also be a sign of scorching or burning from too much light.
 I most often encounter this issue with plants I bring outside without proper acclimation.